T3gu1a/HyperTypeSeq/README.md

 - **HTSproduct**: performs the product closure property of hypergeometric-type terms.
 It computes the product of two hypergeometric type terms given in normal forms.
 The syntax is
 $$\texttt{HTSproduct}(\texttt{h1},\texttt{h2},\texttt{n}),$$
 where $\texttt{h1}$ and $\texttt{h2}$ are hypergeometric type terms in normal forms, and $\texttt{n}$ is the index variable.
 - **AlgebraHolonomicSeq**: subpackage for the algebra of holonomic sequences.
 It contains variants of classical algorithms for summing, adding, and exponentiating holonomic sequences.
-These are $\texttt{AddHolonomicRE}, \texttt{MulHolonomicRE}$, and $\texttt{SelfOpHolonomicRE}. $\texttt{SelfOpHolonomicRE}$ finds a recurrence for a polynomial function in a holonomic term.
+These are $\texttt{AddHolonomicRE}$, \texttt{MulHolonomicRE}$, and $\texttt{SelfOpHolonomicRE}. $\texttt{SelfOpHolonomicRE}$ finds a recurrence for a polynomial function in a holonomic term.

 ## Installation